fnazifa/GettingandCleaningData_Project_Coursera_JHU/README.md

 # GettingandCleaningData_Project_Coursera_JHU

-About this Course Before you can work with data you have to get some.
-This course will cover the basic ways that data can be obtained.
-The course will cover obtaining data from the web, from APIs, from databases and from colleagues in various formats.
-It will also cover the basics of data cleaning and how to make data “tidy”.
-Tidy data dramatically speed downstream data analysis tasks.
-The course will also cover the components of a complete data set including raw data, processing instructions, codebooks, and processed data.
-The course will cover the basics needed for collecting, cleaning, and sharing data.
+1. First I read data from the txt files in the train folder - subject_train, X_train, y_train; then I read from test folder - subject_test, X_test, Y_test; After that I read from features and activity files.

+2. I merged the train data with test data and a complete data set

+3. Particularly extracted out the columns with mean and standard deviation on it using grepl function

+4. Updated the Activity column of the data with the help of the other activity table

+5. Renaming the column for better readability

+5. Finally grouped by the data to find mean for each activity and subject